-The cannabis-derived treatment called Sativex (nabiximols) has been approved by the Australian Therapeutic Goods Administration for reducing spasticity in people with MS. Sativex is a mouth spray with proven benefits for muscle spasticity and motor control, and MS Australia and MS Research Australia would welcome Sativex being made available in Australia if regulations regarding access to cannabis-derived products were to change.
+As referred to in the Issues Paper, the most significant product to have studied for potential benefits in people with MS to date is the cannabis-derived treatment called Sativex (nabiximols).
+Sativex has been approved by the Australian Therapeutic Goods Administration for reducing spasticity in people with MS. Sativex is a mouth spray with proven benefits for muscle spasticity and motor control, and MSA and MS Research Australia would welcome Sativex being made available in Australia if regulations regarding access to cannabis-derived products were to change.

-In July 2013 both MSA and MS Research Australia each wrote to the PBAC secretariat in support of the inclusion of Sativex on the Pharmaceutical Benefits Scheme (PBS), although this application was not approved by the PBAC.
+Also as referred to in the Issues Paper, in July 2013, both MSA and MS Research Australia wrote to the PBAC secretariat in support of the inclusion of Sativex on the Pharmaceutical Benefits Scheme (PBS), although this application was not approved by the PBAC.
 As the national peak bodies for people with MS in Australia we are passionate about the provision of affordable and accessible treatments that can improve the lives of people with MS, and are guided by the most up-to-date research and evidence-based recommendations to support the application of potential new therapies for MS symptom management.